Innovative Language Review: I Check if It’s Worth the Cost

-A basic subscription ($8 per month) will give you full access to the lessons, but it lacks many vocabulary learning tools you’d have with a premium membership, such as “Word Bank” and “Voice Recording Tools.”
+A Basic subscription will give you full access to the lessons, but it lacks many vocabulary learning tools you’d have with a premium membership, such as “Word Bank” and “Voice Recording Tools.”

-A $25 monthly premium subscription will give you access to all the lessons and all the tools for that specific language course.
+A monthly Premium subscription will give you access to all the lessons and all the tools for that specific language course.

-Premium plus, Innovative Language’s highest-tiered subscription, is $47 monthly and gives you the chance for one-on-one training.
-The access to a language teacher ensures that every lesson is tailored to your needs and that a professional manages ongoing assessments of your progress.
+Premium Plus, Innovative Language’s highest-tiered subscription, gives you the chance for one-on-one training.
+Access to a language teacher ensures that every lesson is tailored to your needs and that a professional manages ongoing assessments of your progress.
 (And yes, there will be assignments!)

 Innovative Language Review: Is It Worth the Cost?